NEWLY DIAGNOSED

 Surgery Review and Second Opinions

 Surgery is often the main treatment that can aim to remove cholangiocarcinoma completely when the cancer is considered resectable.
-Resectable means the cancer appears able to be removed safely with surgery.

 The National Cancer Institute explains that if bile duct cancer has not spread and is in a place where surgery can be safely done, the tumour and some surrounding tissue may be removed.
 NCI also separates bile duct cancer treatment into resectable and unresectable pathways.